Stoichkov (Spanish footballer): Eibar

 On 21 July 2021, Stoichkov moved to fellow second division side SD Eibar on a three-year deal.
 He opened his account with two goals in a 3–2 win at Basque neighbours Real Sociedad B on 11 September, adding a further brace to win at home to Sporting de Gijón by the same score eight days later.
 He was October's Segunda División Player of the Month for three goals in five games.

 Stoichkov was sent off for the first time in his career on 6 March 2022, at the end of a 4–1 loss at FC Cartagena in which he opened the scoring.
 His suspension was overturned on appeal when the Royal Spanish Football Federation ruled that he did not deny his opponent a clear goalscoring chance.
 He finished the campaign with 21 goals, behind joint top scorers Borja Bastón and Cristhian Stuani, while his team made the play-offs in third.

+On 19 December 2023, Stoichkov renewed with the Armeros until 2026.

+Alavés

+On 17 July 2024, Stoichkov was announced at top tier side Deportivo Alavés on a three-year deal, after the club paid his € 1 million release clause.
+He made his debut in the category at the age of 31 on 16 August, playing the last 22 minutes in a 2–1 away loss to RC Celta de Vigo.

+Granada

+On 25 January 2025, Stoichkov returned to the second division after signing a two-and-a-half-year contract with Granada CF.

+Loan to Deportivo La Coruña

+On 29 August 2025, Deportivo de La Coruña announced that the had signed Stoichkov on a season-long loan deal, with Mohamed Bouldini moving in the opposite direction also on loan.